Pole Saw Fuel Mix: A DIY Guide for 2-Stroke Engines

 Is it okay to use premium (higher octane) gasoline?

-While you can use higher octane gasoline, it typically offers no real benefit for most 2-stroke Pole Saw engines that are designed for regular 87 octane fuel.
+While you can use higher octane gasoline, it typically offers no real benefit for most 2-stroke pole saw engines that are designed for regular 87 octane fuel.
 It will not improve performance or increase engine life, and you will simply be paying more for no added value.
 Stick to the octane rating recommended in your owner’s manual.